naturalinteraction/ofxMeshWarp/readme.md

 ### selecting points
 You can select/deselect point(s) by clicking on the point or making rectangle including the points.
-With shift key pressed, additive. (???)
-With command key pressed, alternative. (???)

 ### moving points
 You can move points' position by dragging on a selected point.
 With ALT key pressed, texcoord will be moved instead.
-With shift key pressed, points move according axis.
-You can also move by arrow keys.

 ### editing alpha
-You can edit points' alpha by scrolling Y-axis. (???)
+You can edit selected points' alpha by mouse scrolling.

 ### switching nodal or not
 Each point has a property of nodal or not.